nsinorov/SoftUniMainPath/JS Front-End/JS Front-End/Exam/03.Weather Tracker/README.md

 ### Delete:

 Clicking the [Delete] button should send a DELETE request to the server and remove the item from your local database.
 After you've removed it successfully, fetch the items again.

+### Submitting Your Solution:

+Select the content of your working folder (the given resources).
+Exclude the node_modules & tests folders.
+Archive the rest into a ZIP file and upload the archive to Judge.